floe/cloudless-skies/README.md

   * Decentralization in resource-constrained environments, e.g with limited Internet access
   * Emerging topics, e.g. secure multiparty computation

-All position papers will be collected and published in the CEUR Workshop Proceedings series.
-In addition, we plan a subsequent collaboration with interested workshop participants to condense our results into an extended survey paper, to be submitted to a suitable venue in late 2020.
+All position papers will be collected and published in the [CEUR Workshop Proceedings](http://ceur-ws.org/) series.
+In addition, we plan a subsequent collaboration with interested workshop participants to condense our results into an extended survey paper, to be submitted to a suitable venue such as [IMWUT](https://imwut.acm.org/) in late 2020.

 ## Submission